-dead animals on highways, in parks, and in large bodies of water.
+You can report dead animals on a public street or area, including highways, parks, and in large bodies of water.

 Animal Care Centers of NYC (ACC) does not normally pick up or remove dead animals from private property.
 If the dead animal did not show signs of rabies or if it did not scratch or bite a person or a pet, it is your responsibility as the property owner to dispose of the dead animal.

 You can bring the remains of a dead pet to an Animal Care Centers of NYC drop-off location to be cremated for $50.